 Some words related to engineering are known as engineering terms.
-When these engineering words are used in mechanical engineering, which is called as mechanical engineering terms.
+When these engineering words are used in mechanical engineering, which are called mechanical engineering terms.

-In engineering technology especially internal combustion engine technology, some common engineering terms are referred.
+In engineering technology especially internal combustion engine technology, some common engineering terms are referred to.

-Below mentioned terms are highly useful for your interview in engineering companies.
+Below mentioned terms are highly useful for your interview with engineering companies.
 These terms will help all particularly, the engineer who is related to I.C.Engine.

 Important Engineering Terms Related to Internal Combustion Engine

-The Inside Diameter of the Cylinder is known as the Bore and it is measured in millimetres (mm).
+The Inside Diameter of the Cylinder is known as the Bore and it is measured in millimeters (mm).

 It is the distance traveled by the Piston from one of its dead center position to the other dead center position.